 There are numerous ways to fund full-time travel ranging from more traditional employment to entrepreneurship.
-The key is identifying your goals, strengths and weakness.
+The key is identifying your goals, strengths, and weakness.
 Then choose the one that best fits you.
 In this article and in the following video, I explain how my husband and I fund our full-time travel.
-I also share the methods of several other full-time travelers.
+I also share the methods several other full-time travelers have used.

-I realize this sounds counter intuitive.
-You want to travel, not continue with the same old nine to five.
+I realize this sounds counterintuitive.
+You want to travel, not continue with the same old nine-to-five.
 Unfortunately, that is not financially feasible for some of us.
 However, there is good news!
 You may be able to keep your current job to fund your full-time travel.
-Many more companies these days are utilizing telecommuting and other alternate work arrangements.
-FlexJobs, a site for those seeking telecommuting, flexible schedule, part-time, and freelance jobs, released a list of 125 companies that embrace remote work.
-You can see it here.
+Many more companies these days are utilizing telecommuting and other alternative work arrangements.
+FlexJobs, a site for those seeking telecommuting, flexible schedules, part-time, and freelance jobs, released a list of 125 companies that embrace remote work.
 The company estimates that telecommuting in the United States has grown 103% over the last decade and projects that 50% of people will work remotely by 2020.

-Don’t despair if you are not currently in a teleworking position.
+Don’t get discouraged if you are not currently in a teleworking position.
 I was with my company for 6 years before we moved.
 My original position was not suited to remote work and I had to be in the office every day.
 After an internal promotion, I started a position that was more flexible.
 When we had to move due to my husband’s work, my company allowed me to take my job with me and work remotely.
-Later, we decided to full-time travel and my husband was also approved to work remotely.
+Later, we decided to full-time travel, and my husband was also approved to work remotely.
 Click here to read more about how we work from the road.

 The pros of this arrangement are that we maintain our current salaries and benefits.
 The cons are we still have to work traditional hours and stay in areas where we can get Internet service.
 Otherwise, we have to take vacation time off.